Isidore-Guild/statenvertaling/README.md

 The idea is to have a solid base Statenvertaling module, to which the Apocrypha can be added optionally.

 ## Statenvertaling (base)
 Since the source of the official Sword module is unavailable, I have constructed an alternative base for the Statenvertaling without Apocrypha.
+In its current state, it compiles to a SWORD module without errors or warnings.

 ### Lacking from my new OSIS file that is present in the official module:
 * Chapter headings